-A thermistor is attached to the motherboard in the T300 and T300M, whereas a thermistor is locted in the center of the insulated oen area.
+A thermistor is attached to the motherboard.
 It measures the analyzer's internal temperature.
 This information is stored by the CPU and can be viewed by the user for troubleshooting purposes via the front panel display (see Section 5.7.3, Box Temp).

-6.4.5.4 ANALOG OUTPUTS
+6.5.5.4 ANALOG OUTPUTS